verbb/events/docs/template-guides/pdf-template.md

 # PDF Template

-To generate a PDF ticket you need to create a extra template.
+To generate a PDF ticket you need to create an extra template.
 You can use simple HTML tags, CSS styling and even Twig tags.

 ### Display Tickets

 You can create PDFs for your tickets, using a template that you have total control over.

-Start by ensuring you've setup the **Tickets PDF Template** under the [General Settings](docs:get-started/installation-setup) for Events.
+Start by ensuring you've set up the **Tickets PDF Template** under the [General Settings](docs:get-started/installation-setup) for Events.

 Also check out [Configuration](docs:get-started/configuration) for more options to adjust your PDF.